jonifreeman/ajatusasana.fi/en/me.markdown

 ---
 April, 2013.

 My name is Stephanie Freeman.
-I am a researcher-yogi-hobbyist drummer.
+I am an independent researcher-yoga teacher-hobbyist drummer.
 One foot in science, the other one in wellbeing, the aim being to build a strong bridge between the two.
 My 41 year life trajectory could be summarized through the following three partly overlapping phases: body first, head first, and